Certificate in Meeting and Event Management

 Program Modules & Content

-Module 1 – Introduction to the Meetings and Events Industry
+Module 1 – Introduction to the Meeting and Event Industry

 Instructional Method and Format